silentorb/marloth-story/books/fairytale/part2.md

 figure.
 Its form was as that of a human, except featureless.
 It had no distinct legs and, instead of walking, it floated in the air.

-"Hello." said Mr. Mosspuddle.
-"It's good to see you again."
+"Hello Message." said Mr. Mosspuddle, "It's good to see you again."
 Though he did not sound like he meant it.

 The figure did not return the greeting but instead spoke in an echoing